AsemJK/csharptips/README.md

     }
 }
 ```
+- Finalizers (destructors) are not commonly used in C# because the garbage collector automatically handles memory management.
+However, they can be useful for cleaning up unmanaged resources, such as file handles or database connections, that the garbage collector does not manage.
+  The compiler translates destructors into overrides of the `Object.Finalize` method.
+When a destructor is defined, the compiler adds code to ensure that the destructor is called by the garbage collector before the object's memory is reclaimed.
+  `~ClassName() { // cleanup code }`
+- This will translate to:
+  `protected override void Finalize() { try { // cleanup code } finally { base.Finalize(); } }`

 ## Tip 7: Value vs Reference Type
 In C#, types are divided into two categories: **value types** and **reference types**.
 - **Value Types**: These types store the actual data in memory blocks.
 When you assign a value type to another variable, a copy of the value is made.